martinfleis/phd-thesis/source/16_Taxonomy of urban tissues.md

 Moreover, the tree itself should be expandable, allowing for a development of the *Atlas* of urban form in a way we already know from biology.
 Such an atlas is a theoretical ==more stuff here==.

+_Li at al as reference, Dong as reference_

 ### Validation and applicability \label{need_validation}
 Why validate?
 TEXT